Instructional Practices

 Graphic organizers, such as pie charts and Venn diagrams, are a great way to display information visually.
 When you ask your class to create one, your students will have to apply their knowledge in a visual way.
 This will also help them form connections and understand similarities and differences.

 Classroom management is an important part of being a teacher.
 Teaching strategies often give you plenty of structure regarding how to teach a class, but not how to manage it.
 We have many articles to help you manage your classroom, which delve deeply into common themes, such as establishing routines and building relationships with students.
-There are also tools, like HMH Classcraft, to help manage classrooms.
-Look for tools that give insights into student performance and behavior and, ideally, offer activities and lessons to meet students exactly where they are.
-By way of example, Classcraft has a few features to help you manage your classroom:
+Look for tools that give insight into student performance and behavior and, ideally, offer lessons to meet students exactly where they are.
+By way of example, HMH Classcraft has a few features to help you manage your classroom:

 1. The Control Panel is the educator-only view that provides access to ready-made, standards-aligned lessons.
 From this view, educators can plan instruction with built-in teacher notes, view real-time insights on student performance and readiness, and adapt instruction to meet individual student or whole-classroom needs.

 3. The Classroom Panel is the whole-classroom instruction view.
-From this view, educators can control what is being displayed in the front of the classroom, share student responses anonymously to encourage further discussion, and use classroom management tools like a timer, stopwatch, grouping, and volume meter.
+From this view, educators can control what is being displayed in the front of the classroom, share student responses anonymously to encourage further discussion, and use classroom management tools like a timer, stopwatch, pause screens, and volume meter.

-Visual aids, such as smartboards and projectors, can ramp up your lesson in class.
-Some children prefer to absorb information and have a deep understanding of it from hearing a lecture alone.
+Visual aids can ramp up your lesson in class.
+Some children can gain a deep understanding of a concept from hearing the teacher explain it.
 Others prefer visual aids to help them organize information.
-Try displaying informative graphics that relate to your lesson on the board or projector.
-Reference these illustrations as you speak to allow everyone in your class to get what they need out of the lesson.
+Try displaying diagrams or other visuals and reference them as you speak to allow everyone in your class to get what they need out of the lesson.

 Inquiry-based learning is an effective teaching technique used to appeal to your students’ curiosity.
 Implementing it in the classroom means allowing the students to identify questions that interest them and to explore those questions in an educational setting.